Freeze Experian

-Experian account holders will breeze through this step-by-step guide on how to freeze their credit at Experian.
-Don’t have an account yet?
+Don’t have an Experian account yet?
 Follow this link to create an Experian account so you can freeze and unfreeze your credit quickly.

 Experian recently introduced accounts to log into, but the bureau tries to direct you to ‘lock’ your credit rather than freezing it.
-A lock is not a freeze.
+Make no mistake: a credit lock is not the same thing as a credit freeze.
 This step-by-step guide on how to freeze your credit at Experian covers how to freeze your credit for free and avoid paying Experian any money for their consumer services.
-Remember, freezing and unfreezing are entirely free by law; you never need to pay for them.
+Remember, freezing and thawing are entirely free by law; you never need to pay for them.

 Follow this link to log in to your Experian account: https://www.experian.com/help/login.html